Quick and easy Beef Stroganoff in 40 minutes has a creamy mushroom gravy, egg noodles and crazy tender steak. It’s the perfect weeknight meal!

 Classically round or rump steak is used because the cost per pound is lower.
 These cuts require tenderizing and longer cooking times.
 This recipe uses ribeye meat (New York Steak would also be a great choice) that is cooked to a medium doneness.

 The resulting flavors are more reminiscent of steakhouse meets beef stroganoff to a simmered canned soup variety of the dish.

-Look, we could certainly use the leaner cuts, but with a tender ribeye steak and this pasta you’ve elevated the flavors of this buttery, rich, creamy pasta waaaay past what people would expect.
-I’ve served this dish to company who have replied with, “If my mom made beef stroganoff like this I wouldn’t have pretended I was already full.”
+Look, you could certainly use the leaner cuts, but with a tender ribeye steak and this pasta you’ve elevated the flavors of this buttery, rich, creamy pasta way past what people would expect.
+Don’t be surprised if you serve this dish to company and hear, “If my mom made beef stroganoff like this I wouldn’t have pretended I was already full.”